ory/docs/docs/use-cases/passwordless.md

 platforms and browsers.
 To check the current status of adoption, consult the FAQ on the [FIDO Alliance](https://fidoalliance.org/passkeys/) website.

-### What is passwordless authentication?
+## What is passwordless authentication?

-As the name implies, passwordless authentication is intended to replace traditional password-based authentication, enabling users to verify their identity using authenticators bound to the device they are using&mdash;for example, biometric measurement or PIN.
+As the name implies, passwordless authentication is intended to replace traditional password-based authentication, enabling users to verify their identity using authenticators bound to the device they are using&mdash;for example, biometric measurement.
 Passkeys and passwordless authentication is a technology based on the specifications published by the [FIDO Alliance](https://fidoalliance.org/), sponsored by software companies with an interest in security technology and standards.

-There are two different classes of authenticator that can be used with passwordless:
+There are two different classes of authenticators that can be used with passwordless:

-- On-device authenticator &mdash; an authenticator available directly on the device you are using, for example fingerprint detection on a mobile phone.
+- On-device authenticator &mdash; an authenticator available directly on the device you are using, for example fingerprint recognition on a mobile phone.
-- External authenticator &mdash; an authenticator provided by an external device, such as a USB key (YubiKey) or an NFC device.
+- External authenticator &mdash; an authenticator provided by an external device, such as a USB key or an NFC device.

-#### On-device authenticator for passwordless login flow
+### On-device authenticator for passwordless login flow

 From the end user's perspective, passwordless login with an on-device authenticator is simple: